garronej/evt/README.md

 - When chaining operators the type is often lost along the way as Typescript struggle to keep track of the mutation / filtering being applied to the event flow.
 In consequence we are often forced to arbitrate between readability, type safety and performance, achieving both tree being impossible.
-- Combining the right abstractions/operators to achieve the expected behavior can be challenging, even for seemingly straights forward control flows.
+- Combining the right abstractions/operators can be challenging, even for  seemingly straights forward control flows.

 ``ts-evt`` introduce the concept of λ operator, a singe function to filter, transform, unsubscribe and encapsulate states.
 λ operators are easy to write, easy to reason about, inline and most importantly enable TypeScript to infer what is happening.
-As with ``RxJS`` operators λ operators can be composed and chained but it is rarely necessary.
+As with ``RxJS`` operators, λ operators can be composed and chained.

 <p align="center">
-<b><a href="https://stackblitz.com/edit/ts-evt-vs-rxjs?embed=1&file=index.ts">See for yourself</a></b>
+<b><a href="https://stackblitz.com/edit/ts-evt-vs-rxjs?embed=1&file=index.ts">See in action how ts-evt compare to RxJs</a></b>
 </br>
 </br>
     <img src="https://user-images.githubusercontent.com/6702424/75049459-82a1f300-54ca-11ea-9b09-66ae107ceb8f.gif">